getsentry/sentry-java/sentry-opentelemetry/README.md

-This contains customizations to the OpenTelemetry Java Agent such as registering the `SentrySpanProcessor` and `SentryPropagator` as well as providing default properties that enable the `sentry` propagator and disable exporters so our agent doesn't trigger lots of log warnings due to OTLP server not being there.
+This contains customizations to the OpenTelemetry Java Agent such as registering the `SentrySpanProcessor` and `SentryPropagator` as well as providing default properties that enable the `sentry` propagator.
 This can also be used without the agent.

 ### `sentry-opentelemetry-bootstrap`